priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 Step 8: Sample code for **contactDisplayImage()** function :

-You can write javascript function to return USER IMAGE LINK on basis of USER ID
+You can write javascript function to return USER IMAGE LINK on basis of userId

 Sample code -